cozyGalvinism/metamorphosis/README.md

-# Morphosis
+# metamorphosis

-Morphosis is a work-in-progress set of tools to deal with Minecraft metadata, mainly for use with PolyMC.

-It consists of a library (metamorphosis) and a binary (polymorphosis).

-* Metamorphosis is an API client for various Minecraft metadata services.
+API client for multiple, Minecraft-related metadata services.
-* Polymorphosis is a meta file generator for PolyMC, which uses metamorphosis in order to generate meta files which can be read by PolyMC.

-Metamorphosis is licensed under the LGPL-3.0, while Polymorphosis is licensed under the GPL-3.0-only.
+Metamorphosis defines `Serialize` and `Deserialize` on every model class in order to support both reading and writing metadata.

+## What metadata can metamorphosis handle?

+So far, the following metadata services are implemented:

+- Mojang
+- Forge
+- Fabric
+- Liteloader
+- PolyMC